 - Pat all the lumps into a large ball–do not overwork the dough.
 Cover with plastic wrap and refrigerate for 1-2 hours (if dough is too soft after an hour, allow to chill for another hour).

-- Heat very large (more surface area the better) skillet over very high heat.
+- Prepare Filling: Heat very large (more surface area the better) skillet over very high heat.
 Add butter, followed by mushrooms, spreading into a single layer with a wooden spoon.
 Continue to saute–the mushrooms will quickly begin to release their moisture–keep cooking until most of the liquid has evaporated.

 - Add the sliced onion and smashed garlic and continue to saute until the onions are translucent–and the mushrooms and onion begin to caramelize and the bottom of the pan has formed a nice light brown fond.